Norman Kamaru: Celebrity

 Norman Kamaru became famous after a video of him in uniform lip-synching "Chaiyya Chaiyya" and imitating Shahrukh Khan while on duty at a guard post, was uploaded to YouTube on 29 March 2011.
 Bagus BT Saragih of The Jakarta Post notes that his hand movements are like those used by Indian actors, while the accuracy of his lip-synching indicates that he had memorized the lyrics.

 The video was a hit on YouTube, with viewers considering his actions "perfectly" like Khan's in Dil Se.., and eventually becoming a meme, "catapulting" Norman Kamaru to fame.
 He began recording his first single, "Cinta Farhat" ("Farhat's Love"), in April of that year.

 As a result of his newfound celebrity, Norman Kamaru became a guest on Opera Van Java and Bukan Empat Mata, hosted by Tukul Arwana.
 He also received a film and commercial offer, which were rejected by the police department, according to a spokesman for the department, Norman Kamaru was not ready and would have to attend film school before acting.
 He also received a full legal scholarship from Bung Karno University in Jakarta, as well as a new motorcycle and a house.

 However, the performing schedule detracted from his duties.
 As a result, on 7 July 2011 he was taken from the set of Hitam Putih, where he was filming a skit, by twenty people.
 Although first reported to be a kidnapping, it was later revealed that it had been officers of the Bureau of Professionalism and Security Affairs, who had taken him as he had not secured permission to be on the show.

 In September 2011, Norman Kamaru has accepted IDR1,000,000,000 (US$113,000) contract offer from the PT.
 Falcon Interactive.
 The terms of the contract require him to produce a single album, if he acts in a movie, he will receive another billion.
 That same month he tendered his resignation from the Indonesian National Police, citing the difficulty in finding time to perform; according to his mother, he had been arrested several times for performing "on the sidelines of his duty".
 After the Gorontalo police refused to accept his resignation, he went to the national police headquarters in Jakarta, where he was told that he could only resign if he repaid the cost of his training, as he had signed on for a ten-year contract, a spokesman for the police stated that the police force was "not like a bus shelter where people can just come and go whenever they want".
 The police later withdrew the demand and subsequently fired Norman Kamaru.

-In order to create a new, more modern image, in April 2012, Norman Kamaru initial rap single 'Forget It' (Lupakan) and collaborate with rapper Saykoji.
+To create a new, more modern image, in April 2012, Norman Kamaru initial rap single 'Forget It' (Lupakan) and collaborate with rapper Saykoji.

 In 2013, Norman Kamaru started a YouTube channel called "Noorman Camaru CHANNEL".
 He has started uploading videos regularly since then.